1986 Indianapolis 500: Finish

-Safety crews were able to clean up the incident quickly.
-Cogan led, with Rahal second, and Mears third, all together on the track.
+Safety crews were able to clear the incident quickly.
+Cogan led, with Rahal second, and Mears third, nose-to-tail on the track.
 With 21/2 laps to go, the lights on the pace car were turned off, signifying that the field was ready to go back to green.
-Cogan, Rahal, and Mears picked up the pace in the north chute, and came out of turn four for a restart and two laps to go.
+Cogan, Rahal, and Mears picked up the pace in the north chute, and came out of turn four for a restart with two laps to go.
 Rahal got the jump on Cogan out of turn four, and took the lead mid-way down the frontstretch.
-Rahal led at the line, and dove in front of Cogan in turn one.
+Rahal led at the line, and dove in front of Cogan going into turn one.

-Down the backstretch, Rahal pulled to over a 1-second lead, and Mears set up to pass Cogan in turn three.
-Cogan held off the challenge, as Rahal took the white flag.
-Rahal's speed on the 199th lap was a noteworthy 203 mi/h.
-Rahal pulled out to a 1.4 second advantage, and won his first Indianapolis 500.
-Cogan and Mears finished second and third, in what was the closest three-car finish to date.
+Down the backstretch, Rahal pulled out to a 1-second lead.
+Mears set up to pass Cogan in turn three, but Cogan held off the challenge.
+Rahal took the white flag; his speed on the 199th lap was a noteworthy 203 mi/h.
+Rahal pulled out to a 1.4-second advantage, and won his first Indianapolis 500.
+Cogan and Mears finished second and third, in what was the closest three-car finish at the time.
 Rahal's final lap was an all-time record 209.152 mi/h, the fastest race lap to-date in Indy 500 competition.

 Rahal completed the 500 mi in 2 hours, 55 minutes, 43.470 seconds; becoming the first driver to complete the Indianapolis 500 in less than three hours.
 His average speed of 170.722 broke Rick Mears' 1984 record.
-Rahal later claimed his fuel light had come on during the final lap, and a post-race inspection showed that only two gallons of methanol fuel remained in his tank.
+Rahal later claimed that his fuel warning light had come on during the final lap, and a post-race inspection showed that only two gallons of methanol fuel remained in his tank.